-How is a credit score calculated on a joint mortgage
+Whose credit score is used on a joint mortgage and how is it calculated?

 When two people decide to buy a house together, they have a lot to consider.
 You and your partner have likely talked about how you'll combine your finances, share expenses and save for major purchases.